-In total, beautier has 61 exported functions to create a BEAST2 configuration file. beautier is an alternative for a majority of BEAUti use cases, but does not support the full functionality of BEAUti.
+beautier currently has 61 exported functions to create a BEAST2 configuration file. beautier is an alternative for a majority of BEAUti use cases, but does not yet support the full functionality of BEAUti.
 Because of BEAUti’s high number of plugins, beautier uses an extensible software architecture.
 A roadmap of beautier’s future extensions can be found on its GitHub.

-BEAUti assumes that a phylogeny has a crown age that needs to be jointly-estimated with the phylogeny and other parameters.
-BEAUti does not allow for fixing a phylogeny’s crown age.
-Without beautier, one needs to manually edit the BEAST2 XML configuration file, which is tedious and prone to errors. beautier, allows for easy setting of a fixed crown age, which allows for theoretical experiments with one less source of variation.
+Our initial motivation to create beautier is that we wanted to fix the crown age of a phylogeny, but because BEAUti assumes that a phylogeny has a crown age that needs to be jointly-estimated with the phylogeny and other parametersit does not allow for fixing the crown age.
+Without beautier, one needs to manually edit the BEAST2 XML configuration file, which is tedious and prone to errors. beautier, allows for easy setting of a fixed crown age, enabling theoretical experiments with one less source of variation.

-beastier and lumier are related packages, used to confirm the correct working of verb;beautier;. lumier calls BEAST2 from within R and is used to confirm that the XML files created by beautier are valid.
-Additionally, lumier is used to run BEAST2 to create posteriors. beastier can parse BEAST2 posteriors, and is used to confirm whether posteriors have an estimated or fixed crown age.
+beastier and lumier are related packages, used to confirm the correct working of beautier;. lumier calls BEAST2 from within R and is used to confirm that the XML files created by beautier are valid.
+Additionally, lumier can be used to run BEAST2 to create posteriors. beastier can parse BEAST2 posteriors, and can, for example, be used to confirm whether posteriors have an estimated or fixed crown age.

-Examples
+Usage

-In R, a package’s functions need to be loaded in the global namespace first:
+In R, the functions of a package need to be loaded in the global namespace first:

 library(beautier)

 BEAUti, and likewise beautier, needs at least a FASTA filename and an output filename.
 In BEAUti, this is achieved by loading a FASTA file (resulting in figure [fig:simplest_beauti_usage]), then saving an output file using a common save file dialog.
-In beautier, the same is achieved by listing [lst:simplest_example]:
+In beautier, the same is achieved by::

 library(beautier) create_beast2_input_file( "alignment.fas", "beast2.xml" )